ert00034/midnight-hitlist/README.md

 ### Notes
 - For admin write operations from API routes, configure a Supabase Service Role key and perform writes server-side using it or via edge functions; current setup expects running trusted environment on server routes.
 For simple setups, you can grant writes temporarily or run admin tasks manually.
 - External fetching/scraping must respect Wowhead terms; we only store links/metadata and do not copy content.
+ - To enable CurseForge integration, set `CURSEFORGE_API_KEY` (server-only).
+We only use the Mods endpoints to read `logo.thumbnailUrl`.

 ---